nomad-coe/nomad/README.md

 Omitted versions are plain bugfix releases with only minor changes and fixes.

+### v0.8.7
+- a new variant of the Metainfo browser

 ### v0.8.1
 - switched to support Python 3.7
 - client library as pypi package `nomad-lab`